ktn1234/solana-payout-action/README.md

 - Send SOL or SPL tokens to any valid Solana wallet address
 - Support for multiple Solana networks (mainnet-beta, devnet, testnet)
 - Validates wallet addresses and balances before transactions
+  - Checks for sufficient SOL balance to cover transaction fees (0.1 SOL buffer)
+  - Verifies sufficient token balance for token transfers
+  - Ensures sender has enough SOL to create token accounts if recipient doesn't have one (0.003 SOL buffer)
 - Comprehensive error handling and validation

 ## Usage